 Manoa Sustainability Council

 The MSC meets on the third Wednesday of the month from 3-4pm in HIG 210.
-Our next meeting is October 18.
+Our next meeting will be on February 19, 2020.

 System SustainabilityFor information about sustainability at the UH system level, see www.hawaii.edu/sustainability

 Find us on Facebook!For late breaking news and events, please check our UHMSC Facebook page.

 The University of Hawai’i Sea Grant Center for Smart Building and Community Design worked with the UH Administration and the Department of Energy to establish a new approach to net-zero energy building design for the campus.
 The renovation of Kuykendall … Read the rest

 The mission of the USGBC at UH Manoa Student Group is to help recruit, equip, and connect the next generation of leaders to the green building movement and sustainable-design industry by empowering students to transform their campuses, careers and community.… Read the rest

 The Manoa Sustainability Council, formerly known as the Manoa Sustainability Corps, is an organization composed of students, faculty, and staff concerned with sustainability issues that is charged with providing advice and council to the Chancellor regarding sustainability issues on the … Read the rest

 The UHM Campus Sustainability Retreat was a full day session held at the Wai`loli Tea Room in Mānoa on September 16, 2005.
 The purpose of the retreat was three fold: to identify work in the various areas of sustainability currently … Read the rest